 Surprisingly to most Masons, Clay first appears in official Masonic records in 1802 as Junior Warden at Lexington Lodge No.1.
+He would have been twenty-five years old at the time.

 Only two official Masonic records (Returns) from Lexington Lodge No. 25 exist from 1788 -1800.
-One Return was for 1794, and the other, one is dated December 1799.
+One Return was for 1794, and the other one is dated December 1799.
 Clay moved to Lexington from Virginia in 1797.
 His name does not appear on the 1799 Return that lists all members of Lexington Lodge No. 25.8

-Annual Returns for Kentucky lodges do not appear in the Proceedings of the Grand Lodge of Kentucky until 1802, when Clay was noted as Junior Warden of Lexington Lodge No. 1, as a result, the exact date he was initiated is unknown.
-At most, he was a Mason for two years prior to election to that principle officer chair.
+Annual Returns for Kentucky lodges do not appear in the Proceedings of the Grand Lodge of Kentucky until 1802, when Clay was noted as Junior Warden of Lexington Lodge No. 1.
+As a result, the exact date he was initiated is unknown.
+At most, he was a Mason for two years prior to election to that principal officer's chair.